 Cori Field has been an adjunct faculty member in the Department of History and the Program in Women, Gender, and Sexuality at the University of Virginia since 2007.
 Her research focuses on the intersection of gender, race, and age in the nineteenth-century United States.
 She is currently co-editing a volume on the historical significance of chronological age for New York University Press.

-Licia Fiol-Matta is Visiting Professor of Spanish and Portuguese at New York University.
+Licia Fiol-Matta is Professor of Spanish and Portuguese at New York University.
 She received an AB from Princeton University and a PhD from Yale University, both in Comparative Literature.
-She is the author of A Queer Mother for the Nation: The State and Gabriela Mistral (Minnesota) and The Great Woman Singer: Gender and Voice in Puerto Rican Music (Duke).
-Fiol-Matta is co-editor of the series New Directions in Latino American Cultures (Palgrave).
+Prior to joining NYU she taught at Barnard College and the City University of New York.

 Associate Professor of Spanish and Portuguese, Comparative Literature, NYU

 Sibylle Fischer (Ph.D.
 Columbia) is Associate Professor of Spanish and Portuguese, Comparative Literature, NYU.
 Her work is situated at the intersections between literature, history, political philosophy, and aesthetics.
 She is the author of "Modernity Disavowed: Haiti and the Cultures of Slavery in the Age of Revolution" (Duke UP, 2004) and the editor of a new translation of "Cecilia Valdés" (Oxford UP, 2004).
 She has written numerous articles on Caribbean, Brazilian, and Spanish American literature from the colonial period to the 20th century.

 Distinguished Professor of Political Science at the CUNY Graduate Center